FusionAuth/fusionauth-site/site/_posts/2022-10-30-spring-and-fusionAuth.md

 Most of the values can also be found by clicking on the "View" application settings button in FusionAuth:

-{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/show-application-settings.png" alt="Show application page in FusionAuth" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/spring-fusionauth/show-application-settings.png" alt="View application page in FusionAuth" class="img-fluid" figure=false %}

 ## Setting up Spring Boot OAuth 2.0 code configuration